 - Wear sunscreen year-round.
 Use a broad-spectrum sunscreen with an SPF of at least 30, even on cloudy days.
-Apply sunscreen generously, and reapply every two hours — or more often if you're swimming or perspiring.
+Apply sunscreen generously.
+Apply again every two hours, or more often if you're swimming or sweating.

-Some companies also sell protective clothing.
-A dermatologist can recommend an appropriate brand.
+- Wear protective clothing.
+Wear dark, tightly woven clothes that cover arms and legs.
+Wear a wide-brimmed hat that shades your face and ears.
 Don't forget sunglasses.
-Look for those that block both types of UV radiation — UVA and UVB rays.
+Look for those that block both types of UV radiation, UVA and UVB rays.

-Examine your chest and trunk and the tops and undersides of your arms and hands.
-Examine both the front and back of your legs and your feet, including the soles and the spaces between your toes.
+Look at your chest and trunk and the tops and undersides of your arms and hands.
+Look at the front and back of your legs and your feet.
+Look at the bottom of the feet and the spaces between your toes.
 Also check your genital area and between your buttocks.